A world-class institute of changemakers in the deaf and signing community.

-- Request that your high school and college transcripts (if applicable) to be sent to Gallaudet University.
+*Official transcript(s) will be required following acceptance to the University.
 We accept both paper and electronic transcripts.
 If you have your transcript sent electronically, it should be sent to firstname.lastname@example.org.
 If you earned college credits during high school, please send in your college transcript(s) for transfer credit evaluation.

 If you are a transfer student, please visit the Transfer Credits website for more information about transferring your credits to Gallaudet, course equivalencies, and more.
 If you wish to contact our Transfer Specialist, please email email@example.com.